 Alopecia areata, an autoimmune condition, is another story.
 Scientists aren’t sure what triggers the immune system to begin attacking the hair follicles, but it is thought to be a combination of internal and external factors.
 For some people, oral or topical treatments work to reduce hair loss, but autoimmune conditions like this can never be fully cured.

 There are countless men out there who are desperate to stop their hair loss, so they try everything the can.
-Unfortunately, many of the hair loss treatments on the market don’t work or are prohibitively expensive for most of us.
+Unfortunately, many of the hair loss treatments on the market either don’t work or are prohibitively expensive for most of us.
 Here is an overview of some of the hair loss treatments you may have seen that don’t really work or are just way too expensive:

 - Laser Combs — This treatment consists of a comb paired with a low-level laser light.
 You simply comb it through your hair to deliver low-dose laser light to the hair follicles, theoretically stimulating new growth.